When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Back Sleepers

-The Nolah Original Hybrid is a good fit for many back sleepers.
-Its top polyfoam layer cradles the hips to support the natural curvature of the lumbar region, while the second layer of polyfoam helps prevent back sleepers from pressing against the core.
-Additionally, the coil core’s zoning reinforces the center of the bed, further promoting good posture.
-Given the Original Hybrid’s medium firm (6) feel, most back sleepers get the support they need.
+The mattress’s top polyfoam layer cradles the hips to support the lower back’s natural curve, while the second layer of polyfoam helps prevent back sleepers from feeling the core, making it a good fit for many back sleepers.
+The coil core’s zoning reinforces the center of the bed, further promoting good posture.

-Our testers between 130 and 230 pounds enjoyed the best combination of contouring and support.
+Our testers between 130 and 230 pounds most enjoyed its combination of contouring and support.
 They reported that it was easy to maintain good posture, allowing them to relax their muscles.
-Back sleepers under 130 pounds felt the surface was slightly firmer than ideal, especially around the midsection.
-On the other hand, those over 230 pounds said they could have used a bit more support around the middle of the bed, though they didn’t feel like their hips sank excessively.
+Back sleepers under 130 pounds felt the surface was slightly firmer than ideal and those over 230 pounds said they could have used a bit more support around the middle of the bed.

 Stomach Sleepers

-The Nolah Original Hybrid is best suited to stomach sleepers under 130 pounds.
-That’s because stomach sleepers typically need the most support of any sleep position, which the Original Hybrid’s medium firm (6) feel can provide for lighter individuals.
+Stomach sleepers typically need the most support of any sleep position, which the Original Hybrid’s medium firm (6) feel provided for some of our testers.
 While the top polyfoam comfort layer of the mattress cushions the surface, the second layer adds pushback and bounce to limit sinkage.
 The coil core’s zoning also enhances the support for a stomach sleeper’s midsection, which is critical for maintaining good posture.

-Our stomach sleepers who weigh less than 130 pounds noted good cushioning without much sinkage.
+Our stomach sleepers who weigh between 130 and 230 pounds noted good cushioning without much sinkage.
 They observed that the surface didn’t feel hard against the front of their bodies, but it supported their midsections enough to prevent their backs from curving into a U-shape.
+Testers under 130 pounds and over 230 pounds found the bed too firm and too soft, respectively.

 Motion Isolation